 $499.999 from Anda Seat

-The Kaiser 3 is available in medium and XL sizes.
-It adopts the Titan Evo’s integrated 4-way lumbar and magnetic headrest.
+The Kaiser 3 is another Titan Evo clone that’s available in large and XL sizes.
+It also adopts the Titan Evo’s integrated 4-way lumbar and magnetic headrest.
 Yet, it delivers a more casual sitting experience that first-time ergonomic chair users may prefer.

 4.0 out of 5.0 stars4.0